vrinek/ruby-rust-examples/README.md

 A simple struct on the Rust side is handled as a pointer the Ruby side.

-Deals with: ownership/lifetime, integers, pointers
+Deals with: ownership/lifetime, integers

+# Messages

+Passes messages between Rust and Ruby.

+Deals with: strings